Vicmart1/metro.css/README.md

 For example, to display tick marks up to June of 2018, the following command is acceptable
 <pre><code>2009:2018.5</code></pre>

-For any line, the basic order of code is the following:
+For any line, the basic order of the data input is the following:
 <ol>
 <li>Define the line color and length before the next station</li>
 <li>Define the station and its title/subtitle</li>